PierreKieffer/http-tanker/README.md

 - *"Execute the get-users request"*
 - *"Show me the cURL command for my post-example request"*
 - *"Delete the request named old-test"*
+- *"Download the image from download-image-example and save it to /tmp/image.png"*

 The MCP server shares the same JSON database (`~/.http-tanker/http-tanker-data.json`) as the terminal UI, so requests created in one mode are available in the other.